SNHU Arena: Design

 The SNHU Arena is located in downtown Manchester on Elm Street (U.S. Route 3) at the corner of Lake Avenue.
 The arena was built on the site of a former Zayre's department store and is located on an irregular block, surrounded by Elm Street (west), Lake Avenue (north), Chestnut Street (east) and Auburn Street (south), with Cedar (north) and Willow (east) streets taking a corner off the southwestern corner of the block.

 The arena's exterior includes its notable curved blue roof, which helps heavy New Hampshire snowfall to slide off.
 The top half of the arena's facade is a steel oval, the western side of which is lit during events and is visible from the west side of the city and from Interstate 293.
 The lower half of the building is red brick (similar to that found on Manchester's iconic mills).
 The main entrance on the western side of the arena is entirely glass.

 The floor of the arena is at ground level in the west side of the building.
 The Manchester Monarchs Pro Shop was formerly located at the entrance.
 The main concourse is on the second floor, and wraps around the entire arena: the concessions are all on that concourse aside from a bar on the third floor.
-There are two levels of seating: loge seats around three sides of the area and a balcony around all four sides.
+There are two levels of seating: loge seats around three sides of the arena and a balcony around all four sides.
 The arena has several luxury boxes, with a second level of boxes on the east and west sides of the interior.
 The arena has a standard four-sided scoreboard along with several video ribbons, located along the facades of the end zone upper decks.
 The arena floor level is expandable for larger events by movable seats, and events using an end zone staging area typically use the eastern end zone for the stage.

 There are only a handful of onsite parking spaces, all of which are reserved for the handicapped: most patrons park on the street or in one of several large parking lots in downtown Manchester.